 All TCAT academies have identified staff who are trained in responding to mental health concerns.
-At GSP, we have a dedicated Mental Health Lead, Mrs Jayne Wrangles.
-All concerns about a child's mental health will be shared with the mental health lead who will decide how to respond.
+At Great Sankey Primary School we have a dedicated Mental Health Lead, Mrs Jayne Wrangles j.wrangles@greatsankeyprimary.tcat.uk.com All concerns about a child's mental health will be shared with the mental health lead who will decide how to respond.
 This may be through direct support from school or referral to external avenues of support like KOOTH or CAMHS.
 If the concern around mental health is also a concern around safeguarding then the DSL or Safeguarding Officer must be informed.